St Matthew Passion

 Evangelist

-And He answered and said,
+He answered and said:

 Jesus

-if he had not been born.”
+if he had never been born.

 Evangelist

-Then answered Judas, which betrayed Him,
+Then Judas,

 Judas